 Wondering what to do in Auckland when you're here?
 Maybe you're bored of adventure activities or you've already experienced the Top 10 Things to Do in Auckland?
 Surprise surprise!
 Auckland is actually a really cool city with loads going on (who knew?
-Jokes!), far more than you may think...
+Jokes!).
+There's probably far more to do than you may think...

 Whether you knew it or not here are 10 unusual things to do or that you didn't know you could do in Auckland.

 What to do in Auckland